HorizenOfficial/horizen-docs/docs/3-tutorials/04-genesis-creation.md

          ```

 The output of step 8.3 will be a hash of the entire genesis data.
-By verifying that it matches the one published by HorizenLabs, you can ensure that no data has been tampered with.
+By verifying that it matches the one published by Horizen Labs, you can ensure that no data has been tampered with.